 - be responsible for the development, promotion and administration of observing programs for the Society;

 - make available and co-ordinate the distribution of observing resources to Centres and members; and

-- co-ordinate its activities with the Membership and Promotion Committee, the Publications Committee and the Society's editors;
+- co-ordinate its activities with the Membership and Development Committee, the Publications Committee and the Society's editors;

-- and have such other duties as may be prescribed by the Council.
+- and have such other duties as may be prescribed by the Board.

 To reach the committee you may e-mail the Observing Committee Chair.

 Committee Members - Effective June 2013

 - Chris Beckett (Regina), Chair